 Chocolate Chip Cookies

-Evenly position 2 racks in the middle of the oven and preheat to 375 degrees F. Line 2 baking sheets with parchment paper or silicone sheets.
+Evenly position 2 racks in the middle of the oven and preheat to 375 degrees F. (on convection setting if you have it.)
+Line 2 baking sheets with parchment paper or silicone sheets.
 (If you only have 1 baking sheet, let it cool completely between batches.)

-Whisk the flours, baking soda, and salt in another bowl.
-Stir the dry ingredients into the wet ingredients with a wooden spoon; take care not to overmix.
-Stir in the chocolate chips or chunks and dried fruit.
+Whisk the flour, baking soda and salt in another bowl.
+Stir the dry ingredients into the wet ingredients with a wooden spoon; take care not to over mix.
+Stir in the chocolate chips or chunks.

 Scoop heaping tablespoons of the dough onto the prepared pans.
 Wet hands slightly and roll the dough into balls.
-Space the cookies about 2 inches apart on the pans.
-Bake until golden but still soft in the center, about 12 to 14 minutes, depending on how chewy or crunchy you like your cookies.
+Space the cookies about 2-inches apart on the pans.
+Bake, until golden, but still soft in the center, 12 to 16 minutes, depending on how chewy or crunchy you like your cookies.
 Transfer hot cookies with a spatula to a rack to cool.
 Serve.

 Thank you! your flag was submitted.